bellakuhl/Smart-and-Connected-Systems-GROUP-projects/quest-1/specs/overview.md

 * The current state
 * Whether the alarm is enabled or disabled

-When in clock mode, the time management subsystem using a hardware timer trigger updates.
+When in clock mode, the timekeeping using a hardware timer trigger updates.
 The full specification is in [Retro Clock Time Keeping Specification](./time_keeping.md)

 ### Input

-The only external input available to a user is through a UART tty console connected via USB.
-The console is responsible for allowing the user to take action on the system including:
+The only external input available to a user is through a UART over USB console.
+The console allows the user to take the following actions on the clock:

-* Setting the clock time
+* Set the clock time
-* Setting the alarm time
+* Set the alarm time
-* Enabling or disabling the alarm
+* Enable or disable the alarm
-* Dismissing an active alarm
+* Dismiss an active alarm

 See the [Retro Clock Console I/O Specification](./console_io.md) for details.